AshleyScirra/scirra-offline-sw/README.md

 Note both the detected main page URL and the root `/` path are implicitly cached.
 For example if you visit `https://example.com/foo/index.html`, then both `index.html` and `/` (corresponding to `https://example.com/foo/`) are added to the cache without having to specify them in the file list.

-Any requests made under any of the `lazyLoad` paths are not cached up-front, but are cached the first time they are fetched.
+Any requests with a URL that matches any RegExp string in the `lazyLoad` paths are not cached up-front, but are cached the first time they are fetched.
 This is useful for large optional files, such as templates or examples in an editor app.

 To issue an update, update the files as normal then change the `"version"` field (which can be any arbitrary number, e.g. a timestamp).
 Note the version field does not need to actually increase, it only looks for a different version number to one it's seen before, however obviously this should be different for every update and not re-use old values.